Table of Contents

 What should I do during an attack?

 During an attack, try to lie flat on a surface that doesn’t move, such as the floor.
 To cope with the dizziness, keep your eyes aimed at an object that doesn’t move.
 You will be less likely to vomit if you don’t eat or drink much.
 When your symptoms go away, get up slowly.
 You may feel very sleepy and want to sleep for several hours after an attack.
-If you keep vomiting for more than 24 hours and can’t keep down any liquids, call your doctor for medicine to help control the vomiting.
+If you keep vomiting for more than 24 hours and can’t tolerate liquids, call your doctor for medicine to control the vomiting.

 Meniere’s disease is often frustrating for people who have it.
 You may have to change the way you live to control the attacks.
-You should follow your doctor’s advice about your diet, and about cutting out alcohol, caffeine and smoking.
+You should follow your doctor’s advice about your diet, and about cutting out alcohol, caffeine, and smoking.
 Since stress may cause an attack, you may have to find ways to limit the stress in your life or learn how to deal with stress more effectively.
-Let your family, friends and co-workers know about the disease.
+Let your family, friends, and co-workers know about the disease.
 Tell them how they can help you if you have an attack.
 There are also support groups for people who have Meniere’s disease.

-What should I do when I have an attack?
+- What should I do when I have an attack?

-Is there a medicine I can take for the dizziness?
+- Is there a medicine I can take for the dizziness?

-If I take a diuretic, is there any special diet I should follow?
+- If I take a diuretic, is there any special diet I should follow?

-Will my Meniere’s disease ever go away?
+- Will my Meniere’s disease ever go away?

-Is there a Meniere’s disease support group in my area?
+- Is there a Meniere’s disease support group in my area?

 Copyright © American Academy of Family Physicians